League Info and Features

 Default option: Low.

-Get bonus points for picking the winner in the correct number of games in each series:
+Get bonus points for picking the series winner in the correct number of games:

 Bonus points for picking the winner in the correct number of games